ginobilinie/infantSeg/README.md

 4. evaluate the caffe model with evalCaffeModel4ImgNie.py, I store them in nifti format.

 <B>If you think it is useful for you, please star it.
 HAHA.
-And you can cite this paper:</br>
+And you can cite these papers:</br>
 "Nie, Dong, et al. "Fully convolutional networks for multi-modality isointense infant brain image segmentation."
 Biomedical Imaging (ISBI), 2016 IEEE 13th International Symposium on.
-IEEE, 2016."</br>
+IEEE, 2016." (this one mainly discusses about early fusion or later fusion)</br>

 "Dong Nie, Li Wang, Ehsan Adeli, Cuijing Lao, Weili Lin, Dinggang Shen.
-3D Fully Convolutional Networks for Multi-Modal Isointense Infant Brain Image Segmentation, IEEE Transactions on Cybernetics, 2018."
+3D Fully Convolutional Networks for Multi-Modal Isointense Infant Brain Image Segmentation, IEEE Transactions on Cybernetics, 2018. (this one mainly provides a transformation module and fusion module to better aggregate the high-resolution features with the highly-semantic features.)"
 </B>